gini/gini-vision-lib-android/componentapiexample/README.md

 Analysis Screen
 ----------------

 The `BaseAnalysisScreenHandler` contains the main logic.
-The Activity and concrete handler in the `compat` and `standard` sub-packages provide the implementations dependent on whether the standard or Support Library components are used.
+The `compat` and `standard` sub-packages provide the implementations for the Support Library components and standard components, respectively.
+They contain an Activity and a concrete handler.

 When the `AnalysisFragment` starts the `AnalysisFragmentListener#onAnalyzeDocument()` is called (if an error message was given, this method is called only when the user clicks the retry button) where the document analysis is started or resumed.
 Notifying the Fragment about successful completion of the analysis is done similarly to the `ReviewFragment` with `AnalysisFragmentInterface#onDocumentAnalyzed()`.